-Visiting Andalusia, we were struck by the number and height of the mountains, which otherwise in Europe can only be found in the Swiss alps in such concentration.
-Nestled between the Sierra Nevada mountain tops, often covered in a powder sugar layer of snow, lays Granada, a town which astounded us.
+Visiting Andalusia, we were struck by the number and height of the mountains, which otherwise in Europe can only be found in the Swiss Alps in such concentration.
+Nestled between the Sierra Nevada mountain tops, often covered with a powder sugar layer of snow, lays Granada, a town which astounded us.

 The most beautiful part of Granada is the Albaicin, the Moorish area of the city and the oldest part of Granada.
 Most of it is car-free.

-Cobble-stoned, narrow paths squeeze through tiny passages of old town houses up to the top of the hill, which lays opposite the the Moorish Palace, offering a breathtaking view of Alhambra.
+Cobble-stone paths squeeze through tiny passages of old townhouses up to the top of the hill, which lays opposite the Moorish Palace, offering a breathtaking view of Alhambra.

 Several little squares lined with tapas bars, teterias (tea rooms) and restaurants, churches, museums, small theaters invite to spend just a little more time on the lively streets of Albaicin.
 Not to forget the Arabic Bazaar, Alcaiceria, bursting with souvenir stalls along the Calle Acaiceria selling a variety of Arabic craft work such as the fajalauza (traditional local painted ceramics), taracea (wooden inlay, in items such as desks, chessboards, or trinket boxes), and typical granadino farolas (stained-glass lamps).

-Of course there are more places worthwhile to visit in Granada in the more modern part of the town.
-A little tourist train takes visitors around comfortably even with mobile WiFi and a app to download for more information.
+Of course, there are more places worthwhile to visit in Granada in the more modern part of the town.
+A little tourist train takes visitors around comfortably even with mobile WiFi and an app to download for more information.